-Instructor: Miriam Ascarelli

-Email: miriam.f.ascarelli@njit.edu Office: Room 410, Cullimore Hall Office hours: 10:15-11:15 on Tuesday, 11:30-12:30 on Wednesday, and by appointment
+Instructor: Miriam Ascarelli Email: miriam.f.ascarelli@njit.edu Office: Room 410, Cullimore Hall Office hours: 10:00-11:15 a.m. on Wednesday, and by appointment

 Welcome to English 101!
 English 101 is an introduction to college-level writing.
 In this course, we'll be talking about writing's rhetorical dimensions, and you will be asked to consider how purpose, audience, occasion, and genre come into play in a variety of different readings as well as in your own writing.
 The underlying philosophy of this course is the understanding that writing is a process, so we'll be brainstorming topics, writing drafts, and revising writing based on reflection and peer feedback.